Robin Robinson: Professional career

-Santa Claus comment
+Santa Claus Controversy

 On December 1, 2011, during a live 9 p.m. newscast, while speaking with another on-air reporter, Robinson said, "There is no Santa."
 The station received numerous telephone calls and emails complaining about her comment.
 Robinson later apologized and said that she should have given viewers the opportunity to take any children out of the room before making the comment.

 Personal life

 Robinson dated educator, author, and businessman Stedman Graham from 1982 until 1985.

 She has been married three times.

 Robinson was married to retired track and field sprinter Steve Williams in the 1980s.
 Her second marriage was to NBC spot salesman Terrence Brantley from July 1986 until 1990, and they share daughter Jade (1989).
 Her third marriage was to Dennis Allen from June 1991 until 1994, and they share son Cameron (October 1991).

 Robinson lives in the Bucktown neighborhood on Chicago's Northwest Side.